xwmx/nb/README.md

 `Optional`

-A list of tags represented as hashtags.
+A list of tags represented as hashtags, separated by individual spaces.

 #### `## Content`

 `Optional`

 The full content of the bookmarked page, converted to Markdown.

+The Content section is intended to make the page content available to full-text search.
+Content is converted to Markdown to reduce the amount of markup and make it more readable when reviewing search results.

 #### `## Content (HTML)`